 THREE TIMES AS DREAM

 ‘Three times as Dream’ is an immersive show that delves into the liminal realms of dreams, blending surreal visual narratives with functional art.
 Part waking dream, part metaphysical archive—it invites viewers to traverse the porous borders between sleep and consciousness, memory and myth.
+Made in collaboration with Poet and Filmmaker Sanjeev Sharma, the installations reinterpret history as dynamic, miniature structures mirroring her practice.
+The interplay between Ruchi’s surreal visual narratives and Sanjeev’s architectural furniture pieces creates a really compelling duality—inner versus outer worlds, dream versus reality, art versus utility.
+Melding utility with allegory, both excavate hidden narratives.

 The Wave of Fortune